-People with round faces should choose frames as wide as they are tall, which gives the appearance of a slimmer face.
-Glasses with strong angles and lines add definition and downplay the fullness of the cheeks.
-Wearers with round faces should look for vibrant prints, patterns, and colors, and statement-making embellishments that add contrast; a clear or thin bridge will make your eyes appear wider.
+Choose frames as wide as they are tall to create the illusion of a slimmer face.
+Glasses with strong angles and lines will add definition to your face and downplay the fullness in your cheeks.
+Look for vibrant prints, patterns, and colors, and statement-making embellishments that add contrast; a clear or thin bridge will make your eyes appear wider.
 Finally, choose a style with adjustable nose pads to keep the frames from resting directly on your cheeks.

-Glasses wearers with square-shaped faces possess a strong jawline and angular features; if this describes you, choose frames that offer lots of curves to add contrast and soften the angles in your face.
+The glasses wearer with a square face has a strong jawline and angular features; if this describes you, choose thinner frames with lots of curves for contrast and to soften the angles in your face.
 When you choose frames with characteristics opposite those of your face shape, you won't exaggerate an already-angular look.
-Choose frames wider than they are tall to help slim down your face.
-Frames in neutral colors like beige, cream, and taupe, can further soften your look.

-Men and women with heart-shaped faces should choose frames that minimize the top of the face and make the chin look wider.
-Choosing frames wider than your forehead will help do both.
-And decorative accents at the endpoints of the frame (think Ray-Ban's Clubmaster) will help draw the eye away from the forehead.
+Look for frames that minimize the top of your face and make your chin look wider—choosing a style wider than your forehead will help achieve both.
+And decorative accents at the endpoints of the frame (think cat-eye silhouettes or Ray-Ban's Clubmaster) will help draw the eye away from the forehead.
 Frames in light colors or with detailing, like a tortoise or floral pattern, will help soften your features.
 The heart-shaped face is versatile, so many glasses styles will suit you.

 Characterized by broad, distinctive cheekbones, parallel narrow eye lines, and narrow jawlines, the diamond face shape is the rarest of all.
-Somewhat similar to the triangle face shape because of its full cheeks, it is actually a silhouette all its own.
-Once you've identified this shape as yours, focus on frames with angular, edgy elements to complement the angular features of your face.
+Somewhat similar to the heart-shaped face shape because of its full cheeks, the diamond-shaped face is actually a silhouette all its own.
+Once you've identified this shape as yours, focus on eyeglasses with angular, edgy elements to complement the angular features of your face.
 This will soften the cheekbones and draw attention directly to your eyes.
-An added frame width will balance your look and lend a dramatic, stylish touch to your features.
+Wider frames will balance your look and lend a dramatic, stylish touch to your features.
 Avoid narrow eyeglass frames, as they will further emphasize your narrow eye line.